 Also, because cooked bones are much harder, they are more likely to be a dental hazard.
 Broken teeth are a common problem for dogs.

 Giving raw bones to dogs is still controversial, although they are generally much safer than their cooked counterparts.
 One of the biggest benefits of uncooked bones is that they retain all the lost nutritional benefits once the bone is cooked.
 They are also less brittle, meaning they are unlikely to splinter and easier to digest.

 Raw bones are safe to give dogs if you’re careful and choose wisely.

 So, what type of bone can I feed my dog?

-If you want to feed your bones raw, it’s useful to split them into two types of bones:
+If you want to feed your raw bone, it’s useful to split them into two types:

 Edible bones are hollow, soft, and pliable like chicken bones.
 Typically these will be non-weight-bearing like chicken wings, turkey necks, or oxtails and will be easy to chew up.

 In contrast, recreational bones are larger and chunkier, often containing marrow like pork bones, beef rib bone, and femurs that dogs can chew on for hours.
 This type of bone isn’t mean to be eaten.
 Think of them as more like chew toys or play dates for your dog.